-Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and cafes to cheap no frills Thai eateries.
+Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and vegan cafes to cheap no frills Thai eateries.

-You’ll find the majority of choices concentrated in the strip behind Ao Kao Beach where you can stroll about and see what takes your fancy, but you’ll also find more options along the road to Ao Nid Pier, over on Ao Suan Yai Beach and at more remote spots scattered around the island.
+You’ll find the majority of choices concentrated in the strip (Walking Street) behind Ao Kao Beach where you can stroll about and see what takes your fancy, but you’ll also find more options along the road to Ao Nid Pier, over on Ao Suan Yai Beach and at more remote spots scattered around the island.

 You can jump straight to each category:-